tantra35/nomad-ondemand-scaler/README.md

-# Hashicorp Nomad ondemand cluster scaler
+# Hashicorp Nomad ondemand horisontal cluster scaler

 ## Purpose
 The cluster scaler is used to automatically adjust the cluster size to the existing workload according to the specified rules.